sslab-gatech/portal/vfio.md

         return 0;
 }
 ```

-To read the header information, it reads the vfio device file.
-However, before
-actually reading the header information, it should know the offset of the header
-because the read function read information based on the provided offset.
-Therefore, it first invokes ioctl to vfio pci device to retrieve information
+As described in [[]], reading pci device specific information is achieved
+through the registered file operations such as read (pread in this code).
+When
+it passes proper offset of the region that wants to read through the read system
+call to the file descriptor of the vfio-pci device, the kernel driver will read
+information from the PCI device memory.

-including offset of the header from the kernel.
+The proper offset of the region it wants to read can be retrieved from the

-**Kernel Side**
+vfio-pci driver through the ioctl call (VFIO_DEVICE_GET_REGION_INFO).
+In this
+case, it wants to read PCI header, so it configures index vfio_region_info as
+VFIO_PCI_CONFIG_REGION_INDEX and pass it to the driver.

+**Kernel side of the VFIO_DEVICE_GET_REGION_INFO**
 ```cpp
 static int vfio_pci_ioctl_get_region_info(struct vfio_pci_core_device *vdev,
                                           struct vfio_region_info __user *arg)